 There are many different components to a car.
 One that is vulnerable to rodent damage is the engine.
 Rodents tend to go after the engine wiring.
 When this happens, it can cause several different adverse situations.
 It could cause the engine to short out.
 Engine short outs can happen when varmints chew through the insulation on the wiring.

 It can even get worse.
-The engine is a warm and haven for rats and mice to start a family.
+The engine is a warm haven for rats and mice to start a family.
 It is quite convenient for them to use the insulating materials from the wires to build their nests.
-There are out of the way places surrounding the engine where they can safely do this.
+There are out-of-the-way places surrounding the engine where they can safely do this.

 Interference with the Car’s Safety Mechanisms

 Rodents leave a lot of feces behind.
 It is in areas where they have been.
 If these accumulate in the car, they could catch on fire.

 Rodent Damage to the Interior of the Car

 It is unfortunate enough that these creatures can get into the internal mechanisms of the car.
 They also can infiltrate the interior of the vehicle.
 It now gives them the chance to create havoc with the seats.
 Also the floors and other areas where the material is present.
 Their scratching and chewing of this can ruin interior portions of the vehicle.